twr14152/go2run/ssh_client/README.md

 In sum to use this package you will need to do the following:
 ```
 - Create commands files for each device using naming format provided.
-	- The commands file is where you put your Cli commands
 - Create hostfile and add it and your login parameters to the body of func main() in main.go
 - If you have multiple logins you can create groups to put the devices in and use those for host files.